timi2506/macOS-Icons-SwiftUI/api-key-guide.md

-# How to obtain an API Key for macOSicons.com?
+# How to obtain an API Key from macOSicons.com?

 ## Step 1: